open-contracting/infrastructure/docs/cost/index.md

 * project-level preparation
 * process-level procurement

-However, `convert-to-oc4ids` does not cover all mappings.
+However, `convert-to-oc4ids` does not cover all mappings, nor does it perform currency conversions.
 Mappings which `convert-to-oc4ids` does not cover are shown in *italics*.

 #### Mapping codelists